fusioncharts/dev_centre_docs/getting-started/angular/angular/your-first-chart-using-angular.md

-// Import FusionCharts library and chart modules import * as FusionCharts from 'fusioncharts'; // Change fusioncharts/core to fusioncharts and use `*` as  syntax import*  as Charts from 'fusioncharts/fusioncharts.charts'; // Contains all the charts under FusionCharts XT , Read below for details
+// Import FusionCharts library and chart modules import * as FusionCharts from 'fusioncharts'; // Change fusioncharts/core to fusioncharts and use `*` as  syntax import*  as Charts from 'fusioncharts/fusioncharts.charts'; // Contains all the charts under FusionCharts XT

 import * as FusionTheme from 'fusioncharts/themes/fusioncharts.theme.fusion';